Modification of $Z^0$ leptonic invariant mass in ultrarelativistic heavy ion collisions as a measure of the electromagnetic field: Conclusions and Discussions

 \section{Conclusions and Discussions}

 This Letter points out a new effect that should be observable in relativistic heavy ion collisions: the modification of both the mean value and the width of the $Z^0$ leptonic invariant mass due to the strong initial electromagnetic field, more specifically a decrease of the invariant mass of $Z^0$ that can be as large as few hundred MeV and the increase of the width by a similar magnitude.
 Using a wide range of reasonable parametrization for the electromagnetic field, and carrying out a comprehensive study of the modification of the invariant mass of $Z^0$, we find that the decrease of the invariant mass $\langle \Delta M_{Z^0} \rangle$ is proportional to $\left( \int_{\tau_0}^{\tau_1}d\tau eB(\tau)\right)^n $ with $n$ that has a very weak dependence on the specific behavior of the $B_y(\tau)$ and has a range of $n_M=2.16 \pm 0.16$.
 Even more remarkable is that the increase in the width $\Delta \sigma_{Z^0}=k_\sigma \left( \int_{\tau_0}^{\tau_1}d\tau eB(\tau)\right)^2 $ with $k_\sigma= 6.44 \times 10^{-3}$ for all the configurations explored.
 Moreover, the shifts of both the invariant mass and the width of reconstructed $Z^0$ boson are expected to depend also on the rapidity of $Z^0$ quadratically and are expected to further increase the width of the invariant mass distribution.
 These modifications on the invariant mass distribution of reconstructed $Z^0$ boson due to electromagnetic fields provide a clear probe of electromagnetic fields, which can be tested by experiments at LHC.
+The main effect pointed out is novel and quite relevant in itself considering that a modification of the invariant mass of the $Z^0$ in AA collisions has never been pointed out before, it appears to be a powerful tool to have a measure of the time integral of the magnetic field produced in relativistic heavy ion collisions.
+In the future it could be also complemented by the recent suggestions to measure the splitting of the directed flow of $D^0$ and $D^0$ and $l^\pm$ \cite{Das:2016cwd,Sun:2020wkg,Sun:2021psy}, that instead is found to be proportional to $\tau_0 B_y(\tau_0) - \tau_1 B_y(\tau_1)$.
+The scope of such studies is even more wide because a determination of the e.m. field can trigger a breakthrough in the ongoing search for the CME, CMW and CVE effects ~\cite{Kharzeev:2007jp,Fukushima:2008xe,Kharzeev:2009fn,Jiang:2016wve,Shi:2017cpu,Sun:2018idn,PhysRevLett.125.242301} as well as on the splitting of the $\Lambda$ polarization \cite{Becattini:2016gvu,Han:2017hdi,Guo:2019joy}.